New York Times Bestselling author, humorist, popular television host and storyteller.

 About Annabelle Gurwitch

-A hilarious speaker, Gurwitch talks about aging, family, faith, and modern culture.
-Her live appearances include: SXSW, The Moth Mainstage, New York Comedy Festival, Prevention Magazine Summit, 92nd St Y, Two Jewish Book Council Book Tours, The Carter Center, The Watermark Conference for Women, and Performing Arts Centers around the country.
+An insightful and engaging speaker, her live appearances include: the TEDx stage, SXSW, The Moth Mainstage, New York Comedy Festival, GOOGLE Talks, Prevention Magazine Summit, 92nd St Y, UJA and Federation annual events, three Jewish Book Council Book Tours, The Carter Center, Watermark Conference for Women, as well as serving as MC for events at The National Wildlife Federation, Fielding School of Public Health, Cedar Sinai Women’s, and The Skirball Center for the Arts.

-She is a Jewish mother, a passionate environmentalist, and a reluctant atheist.
-She lives in Los Angeles.
+She is a Jewish mother, a reluctant atheist, and an ardent environmentalist.
+She is empty nesting in Los Angeles.

 I See You Made an Effort: Compliments, Indignities, and Survival Stories from the Edge of 50